francescabentin/AwesomeCards-teamProject-2/README.md

-# Project - Module 2 - Team 6
+# Presentation cards

-In this 2nd module, we have created a responsive website for business cards.
+This is a responsive website for business cards, created with the help of a great team of developers.

 ## How the Website Works:
 1. We start with the homepage of our website where we need to click on the "Start" button.